MarianneLawless/Machine-Learning-and-Statistics-Assessment-2019/README.md

 (60%) Predict: Again using the same notebook, use keras [7] to create a neural network that can predict the median house price based on the other variables in the dataset.

+Libraries Used

+    numpy - NumPy is the fundamental package for scientific computing with Python.
+It contains among other things; a powerful N-dimensional array object, sophisticated (broadcasting) functions, tools for integrating C/C++ and Fortran code, useful linear algebra, Fourier transform, and random number capabilities.

+    Pandas - an open source, BSD-licensed library providing high-performance, easy-to-use data structures and data analysis tools.

+    Matplotlib - is a Python 2D plotting library which produces publication quality figures in a variety of hardcopy formats and interactive environments across platforms.

+    Seaborn - is a Python data visualization library based on matplotlib.
+It provides a high-level interface for drawing attractive and informative statistical graphics.

+    scikit-learn - is a software machine learning library for the Python programming language.
+It features various classification, regression and clustering algorithms including support vector machines, random forests, gradient boosting, k-means and DBSCAN, and is designed to interoperate with the Python numerical and scientific libraries NumPy and SciPy.

+    SciPy - is open-source software for mathematics, science, and engineering.
+This project specifically uses the scipy.stats module which contains a large number of probability distributions as well as a growing library of statistical functions.

+    StatsModels - is a Python module that provides classes and functions for the estimation of many different statistical models, as well as for conducting statistical tests, and statistical data exploration.

+    Keras - Keras is an open-source neural-network library written in Python.
+It’s used for building deep learning models.